 What you'll learn in this tip: There are several ways you can fine-tune and improve your storage-area network (SAN).
-This tip covers topics such as using ISLs and understanding HBA queue depth to help you
+This tip covers topics such as using ISLs and understanding HBA queue depth to help you avoid storage bottlenecks.

 In this tip, we take a closer look at how SAN performance and SAN efficiency improve with transparency, testing and a better understanding of the impact your data storage has on the rest of your system.
 Check out our earlier tip on how to improve your storage networks to find out how storage performance issues are often linked to data storage networks with outdated information or that don't undergo regular testing.